pwnedkeys/pwnedkeys-site/faq.md

   From time to time, private keys (the part of a key which you're supposed to keep, well, *private*) become less private.
-When that happens, it's a *really* bad idea to keep using them, because anyone can then pretend to be you.
+When that happens, it's a *really* bad idea to keep using them, because anyone can then pretend to be the real owner or the key.
 Various organisations have a duty to try and stop users from using compromised keys, such as Certification Authorities (the people who hand out SSL certificates), but it's hard for them to know whether a key's been compromised because they're... everywhere.

   This site is intended to be *the* place where people can go to determine whether a key has been compromised, somehow, and should not be used.